Florida Driving Laws for Seniors and Older Drivers

 • tax collector licensing agent, or

-Contact information for all of these is listed on the DHSMV website.
+You'll find contact information for all these offices on the FLHSMV website.

 How to Get Parking Placards or License Plates for a Driver with a Disability